cursorless-dev/tree-sitter-wasms/README.md

 1. Bump minor version in `package.json`

 1. Run `pnpm install --ignore-scripts` to update pnpm lock file
-1. Run `pnpm run build` to test that the new wasm is built correctly

 - If a build failure of some sort occurs, you will need to utilize the special build options in `build.ts`, specifically in the `processParser` function.
 If you can't figure it out, leave the PR as a draft and ask for help.